Date: 26 Sep 1948

 The police report stated that it appeared as though the man from Samuel Lewis Buildings had gone to her flat that day, arriving at about 12.45pm and finding the front door open.
 He had then gone upstairs but found both doors to Rachel Fennick's flat were locked.
 The man from Samuel Lewis Buildings was then informed by the man that lived in the flat above Rachel Fennick with his wife and family, that he had not seen Rachel Fennick since the previous night.
 It was noted that it was Rachel Fennick's usual practice to be cooking her Sunday dinner at about the time he called and so, realising that something might be wrong, the man from Samuel Lewis Buildings broke the panel of her door leading into her kitchen and then went into her flat and found her body.

-A police divisional surgeon that attended the soon soon after pronounced life extinct.
+A police divisional surgeon that attended the scene soon after pronounced life extinct.
 However, her body was not immediately removed from the premises and was later examined where it was by another doctor at about 7pm that same evening.

 Detectives from Scotland yard were called in shortly after the body was found and all the people present were interviewed, and enquiries were immediately instituted in the vicinity to obtain likely clues.